The Boundary of a Square Tiling of a Graph coincides with the Poisson Boundary: Introduction

 The main implication of this is that every such graph \g can be embedded inside the unit disc ${\mathbb D}$ of the real plane in such a way that \rw\ on \g converges to $\partial {\mathbb D}$ almost surely, its exit distribution coincides with Lebesgue measure on $\partial {\mathbb D}$, and \ti\ a one-to-one correspondence between the bounded harmonic functions on \g and $L^\infty(\partial {\mathbb D})$ (the innovation of \Tr{main} is the last sentence).

-A plane graph $G\subset \R^2$ is \defi{uniquely absorbing}, if \fe\ finite subgraph $G_0$ \ti\ exactly one connected component $D$ of $\R^2\sm G_0$ that is \defi{absorbing}, that is, \rw\ on \g visits $G \sm D$ only finitely many times with positive probability (in particular, \g is transient).
-Uniquely absorbing graphs are precisely those admitting a square tiling.
-Example classes include all transient 1-ended planar graphs, which includes the bounded-degree 1-ended planar Gromov-hyperbolic graphs, all transient trees and, more generally, all transient graphs that can be embedded in $\R^2$ without accumulation points of vertices.
 Knowing that a graph \g is not uniquely absorbing provides a lot of information about its Poisson boundary; in particular, $G$ is not Liouville.
 Thus it is not a significant restriction in our context to assume that \g is uniquely absorbing.

+We use \Tr{main} to prove a conjecture of Northshield \cite{NorCir} of similar flavour (\Cnr{Ncon}), thus obtaining a further geometric realisation of the Poisson boundary of the graphs in question.